Skip to content

 Ditch the Itch

 Wool is infamous for being an itchy fabric.
-Merino wool however, is a different story.
+Merino wool however, is

 The “itchiness” people associate with wool is determined by the diameter of the fibers used.
 Larger, broader fibers are less flexible and have less ability to bend, which results in a prick when pressed against the skin, causing the sensation of itch.